In This Article

 Which false ceiling is long-lasting?

-All false ceilings are long-lasting, as they are built not only for aesthetics but also for practical uses like heat and soundproofing.
-Hence, materials like gypsum, PVC and POP that are used for ceilings, are highly durable and in fact, make your homes safer.
+All false ceilings endure for long periods, designed not only for aesthetics but also for practical purposes such as heat and soundproofing.
+Therefore, materials like gypsum, PVC, and POP, used for ceilings, offer high durability and indeed enhance the safety of your homes.

 What will be the cost of false ceilings?

-The cost of false ceilings can be approximately calculated if you know the surface area of the ceiling that needs to be built.
-Simply multiply the rate of your choice of material per sq. ft. with this area to get the base cost.
+You can approximately calculate the cost of false ceilings by multiplying the rate of your chosen material per sq. ft. with the surface area of the ceiling that needs to be built.
+This calculation will give you the base cost.
 Additionally, you should account for the cost of finishing that your ceiling will require (paint/polish), and any electrical changes and fittings (including cove lights) in the cost of your false ceiling design.

 Is a false ceiling expensive?

 The right answer is that a false ceiling isn’t always expensive.
-Since its price is calculated per sq. ft., you can opt for minimal designs that serve the same purpose in your room for less money.
+Since you calculate its price per sq. ft., opting for minimal designs that serve the same purpose in your room can save you money.
 Some basic types of ceiling designs that cost less would be peripheral and island types.
 Given that the size of your new ceiling is in your hands, it will be easy to control your expenditure.

 How can Livspace help you?